bagisto/bagisto-docs/src/theme-development/blade-components.md

 | **`field`**    | Object  | `{}`          | Vue prop.
 The VeeValidate field object the editor writes back to. |
 | **`prompt`**   | String  | `''`          | Vue prop.
 The prompt pre-filled in the **Magic AI** dialog.       |

-The admin editor adds a **Magic AI** button when text generation is enabled under **Configuration → Magic AI**; it lists the models of the providers chosen there.
+The admin editor adds a **Magic AI** button when text generation is enabled under **Configure → Magic AI**; it lists the models of the providers chosen there.
 You rarely mount it directly; the form control renders it when `:tinymce="true"` is passed:

 ```html
 <!-- Admin Tinymce -->